romeerez/orchid-orm/docs/src/guide/building-a-sample-app.md

 - request query, body, and route params must be validated properly
 - validated query, body, and params should have proper types
-- it is nice to have response validation in the dev/test environment, so you won't leak sensitive data by accident, and no need to write tedious tests for this
+- it is nice to have response validation in the dev/test environment, so you won't leak sensitive data by accident, and no need to write tedious tests to ensure that the response has correct types and shape.

 Usually, out-of-the-box validation utility fails to satisfy all 3 points, I'm using a custom utility `routeHandler` to validate parameters and results by using `zod` schemas, [here is the source](https://github.com/romeerez/orchid-orm-examples/blob/main/packages/blog-api/src/lib/routeHandler.ts#L13).